When children can work in Western Australia

 - they do not start work before 6.00am or finish after 10.00pm.

 Visit the Employment of children laws - shop, restaurant, fast food or takeaway food business page for specific information for employers and store managers operating a shop, restaurant, fast food or takeaway food business.

 Please note there are restrictions on the serving of alcohol by people under 18 years of age.
-Go to the Department of Racing Gaming and Liquor website for more information.
+Go to the Department of Local Government, Sport and Cultural Industries website for more information.

 Children are considered to be employed if they perform work regardless of whether there is any form of payment (monetary or otherwise).

 Penalties can be imposed on both the employer and parent if they allow a child to:

 - do work that is not allowed or work outside the allowed hours for their age – fine of up to $24,000 or up to $120,000 for an incorporated employer

 - perform in an indecent or pornographic manner – up to 10 years imprisonment

 - continue to work after the Department of Community Services has issued a notice for the employment to cease because the work is harmful to the child – imprisonment for up to 3 years and a fine of up to $36,000 or $180,000 for an incorporated employer.